Strippit FC1000/3 Machine

 as they are Extremely Fast, Accurate, Very Easy to Operate, and Easy to Move & Install.

-Around 250 of these Machines with the HECC80 Control were made in the years 1981 to 1986.
+About 250 of these Machines with HECC80/3 Controls were built in the years 1981 to 1986,

-Like All Machines, New And Used, they had some problems.
+Like All Machines, New and Used, they had some problems.

-I have a Separate Web-Page on the Bubble Memory Board
+I have a Separate Web-Page on the Bubble Memory Board Go There for Its Problems & Fixes!

-We have Learned Much about these Problems over the Years, and I will share some of our solutions.
+We have Learned Much about these Problems over the Years, and I will share Some of our Solutions.

 But it's up to YOU to Implement These Solutions.

-I Don't Want To Hear The
+I Don't Want To Hear The Stupid

 "Well, It's Run OK like that for Years"